ChemCrow: Augmenting large-language models with chemistry tools: Methods

-\paragraph{Patent checker} The patent checker tool is designed to verify whether a molecule has been patented or not, without the need for a web request.
-It utilizes molbloom\cite{White_molbloom_quick_assessment_2022}, a C library to check strings against a bloom filter, making it an efficient tool to assess compounds against known databases.
+\paragraph{PatentCheck} The patent checker tool is designed to verify whether a molecule has been patented or not, without the need for a web request.
+It utilizes molbloom\cite{medina2023bloom}, a C library to check strings against a bloom filter, making it an efficient tool to assess compounds against known databases.
 The primary application of this tool, which is used in our implementations, is to determine if a molecule can be purchased by checking against the ZINC database of purchasable compounds.
 By taking a molecule's SMILES representation as input, the patent checker tool informs the LLM if a patent exists for that particular molecule, thus helping it avoid potential intellectual property conflicts and determine whether a given compound is novel.

-\paragraph{Functional groups finder} This tool is designed to identify functional groups within a given molecule by analyzing a list of named SMARTS (SMiles ARbitrary Target Specification) patterns.
+\paragraph{FuncGroups} This tool is designed to identify functional groups within a given molecule by analyzing a list of named SMARTS (SMiles ARbitrary Target Specification) patterns.
 By taking the SMILES representation of a single molecule as input, the functional group finder searches for matches between the molecule's structure and the predefined SMARTS patterns representing various functional groups.

 Upon identifying these matches, the tool returns a list of functional groups present in the molecule.
 This information is essential for understanding the molecule's reactivity, properties, and potential applications in various scientific domains, such as drug discovery, chemical research, and materials science.
 By providing a comprehensive overview of a molecule's functional groups, the LLM can make informed decisions when designing experiments, synthesizing compounds, or exploring new molecular candidates.